Alec Susino

-He previously played for the Barrow Raiders and Featherstone Rovers in the Betfred Championship.
+He previously played for the Barrow Raiders and Featherstone Rovers in the Championship.

 Background

 Susino was born in Campbelltown, New South Wales, Australia.
 He is of Italian descent.

 He played junior rugby league for the Marconi Mustangs.

 Playing career

 Club career

 Susino came through the youth system at the Cronulla-Sutherland Sharks, playing in their NRL Under-20s team.

 He played for the Mount Pritchard Mounties in the 2017 NSW Cup.

 Susino played in 51 games, and scored 8 tries for the Barrow Raiders between 2018 and 2019.

 He played for Featherstone Rovers in the 2020 RFL Championship, returning home early due to the coronavirus.

 Susino returned to Australia, signing with the Penrith Panthers ahead of their 2021 NSW Cup season.